 Price: $589 bare (14-inch bar), $599 bare (16-inch bar)

 Take the Greenworks model we recommended as the best value cordless chainsaw earlier, flip out the 16-inch bar for an 18-inch, and you get our favorite Greenworks chainsaw for homeowners.
 With performance that rivals a 42cc gas engine, its 18-inch bar offers excellent capacity you’ll get plenty of runtime from the 4.0Ah battery that comes in the kit.

 Price: $279.99 bare, $429.99 with 4.0Ah battery and charger

 Makita’s cordless chainsaw didn’t take long to get dialed in really well and they make some of the best cordless chainsaws in the industry.
-The XCU08 top handle we recommended earlier is a sold choice for arborists.
+The XCU08 top handle we recommended earlier is a solid choice for arborists.

 For a rear handle design, go for the XCU04.
 It’s a 16-inch 36V (18V X2) model that’s reasonably lightweight at 11.1 pounds with batteries.
 Like Makita’s other cordless chainsaws, expect smooth cutting and exceptional balance.
 Its 32cc gas equivalence isn’t quite as strong as some of the competition, but its refined design makes up for it and then some.